machingclee/machingclee.github.io/static/media/382-terraform-modularization.8316a9f7.md

 }
 ```

-Now in `environment/uat/outputs.tf` our target output is as simple as
+Now in `environment/uat/outputs.tf`, our new terraform output is as simple as

 ```hcl
 // environment/uat/outputs.tf